250 Branscomb Road,

 The yearbook is an amazing book, with many great highlights of their year.
 The team that put the book together worked as if it were a community service project doing their best to include all students and community members.

-8th grade parents you are more then welcome to come with your student get to know where the rooms are and what your student will be looking forward to being a part of in our great school.
+8th grade parents you are more then welcome to come with your student get to know where the rooms are and what your student will be looking forward to by being a part of our great school.
 Hope to see you there.

 LHS Weekly Bulletin

 Monday, February 24, 2020 thru Friday January 28, 2020

 Think you’re one of the best athletes on campus?
 Prove it Track meeting after

 It’s time to join CSF for the spring semester.
 If you are a college bound sophomore,

 junior or senior you can see Ms. McHenry Tuesday or Thursday for an application.

 We will have our first meeting soon to plan our spring activities.

 NCS Play VG game @ 7:00 pm vs Credo